"If you want to stand out, think about what is in your application that isn't likely to be in anyone else's application," says one expert.

 What effect does having a "W" (withdraw) on my transcript have when applying to medical school?

 The technical effect of a "W" is minimal.
-It isn't averaged into your GPA as far as AMCAS is concerned.
-So, if we are just talking GPA, a W is always better than an "F".
+It isn't averaged into your GPA as far as the AMCAS application is concerned.
+So, if we are just talking GPA, a "W" is always better than an "F."

 - What is the pattern?

 - What might these things predict about the applicant's potential performance in medical school?

 If there are more than a few "W's," usually committees will scrutinize a little more to see what was going on.

 If most of the "W's" are in science classes, that can be interpreted differently than if they are in non-science, to an extent.
 The pattern also matters.
 Think about the meaning admissions folks are drawing from Ws and why.
 They are looking at your transcript to determine whether or not you can handle the first two years of medical school.
 Once you start, there isn't time or space to start over or retake things very easily.
 If you have a consistent pattern of many attempts at a class, some committee members would see that as a risk for you being able to do medical school versus if you had one semester where you dropped everything because of a personal or family crisis.
 "W's" could simply indicate that you were a poor planner, received poor advising, or didn't understand how to gauge your performance very well in your early college years.
 They might indicate a low level of "stick-to-it-ness," or they could mean you are indecisive.

 So my advice is to think about the "W's" that you have.
 Were they insignificant, or were they tied to bigger issues for you?
 Are they numerous or few?
 What conclusions might a committee draw from looking at them?
 How can you alleviate those concerns in your application?
 If there is an extensive pattern, it is important to explain why.